-A major advantage of this method is that MGLMs are flexible, being able to specify mean variance assumptions and error distribution that are appropriate to the data, avoiding misleading results from models that do not properly take these relations into account.
+A major advantage of this method is that MGLMs are flexible, being able to specify mean-variance assumptions and error distribution that are appropriate to the data, avoiding misleading results from models that do not properly take these relations into account.
 These assumptions can be easily checked (and models altered if required) and the appropriateness of the models assessed before any inference is made from the results.
 We demonstrated this using mean-variance and Dunn-Smyth residual plots in our case study where we demonstrated that the MGLM with a Tweedie or gamma error distributions were an appropriate fit to the otolith chemistry and otolith shape data, thus accounting for the non-linear mean-variance relationship (Figures 1 & 2).
 Not only do MGLM’s help to avoid misleading results but they have also been shown to have greater power at detecting effects when compared to traditional distance based approaches 32.
-32 also found that mean-variance misspecification can lead to the confounding of dispersion and location effects in ordination plots (which we have verified in this study), misleading results when attempting to identify which response the effect is expressed in and a failure to detect multivariate effects unless it expressed in a high variance response.
+Mean-variance misspecification can also lead to confounding of dispersion and location effects in ordination plots32 (which we have verified in this study).
+This confounding can result in misleading or hard to interpret results when attempting to identify which response the effect is driven by or even a failure to detect multivariate effects unless it expressed in a high variance response.
 We have also demonstrated the flexibility of MGLMs with our combined shape and chemistry analysis which used different error distributions for the two datasets which ensures both datasets are treated appropriately in the same analysis.

 The main downside of using this approach is that computational time can be longer when there are a large number of variables with a Tweedie error distribution.
 This could be a potential problem for shape data as there are often many coefficients which are used as variables but with the gamma distribution time is not a concern as the MGLMs with gamma error distributions are faster than with a Tweedie error distribution.
 Our examples with shape data (gamma error distribution) took only 4 min while the chemistry data (Tweedie error distribution) took 40min and the combined analysis (combining both Tweedie and gamma error distributions) took 44 min using a single core (8 gb RAM).
 While these calculations can be run on regular computers the time factor is a trade-off which individual researchers will need to consider, particularly if they do not have access to large computing resources, although with advances in computing software and technology this is likely to become faster and more accessible.

 The latent variable model-based ordinations successfully visualised the multivariate differences identified in the MGLMs.
 The ordinations visually matched the model results with the elemental data clearly driving the separation and the overall separation improving only marginally when shape data was combined with the elemental data.
 While the current study used a Bayesian model based latent variable method38,39, an alternative ordination method directly based upon the MGLM model could be produced using Gaussian copula graphical models which can be run using the ‘ecoCopula’ R package40.
-Both these ordination methods provide an alternative to traditional based distance-based ordination methods which we have shown to be misleading by failing to account for mean-variance relations.
+Both these ordination methods provide an alternative to traditional distance-based ordination methods which we have shown to be misleading by failing to account for mean-variance relations.
 By following the code provided with this paper, the MGLMs and model-based ordination methods can easily be applied in future studies.

 4.2 Implications for C. striata in India